afunnydev/tinysociety/content/articles/2019-04-03-tiny-house-builders-in-texas.md

 ---
 title: Tiny House Builders in Texas
-description: >-
-  Everything's bigger in Texas...except for tiny houses.
-With a number of excellent tiny house builders and a booming tiny house community, Texas is a top stop for anyone interested in tiny living.
+description: "Everything's bigger in Texas...except for tiny houses.
+With a number of excellent tiny house builders and a booming tiny house community, Texas is a top stop for anyone interested in tiny living. "
 slug: tiny-house-builders-in-texas
 author: molli
 image: /img/texas_builders_banner.jpg
 overlay: true
-date: '2019-04-03'
+date: 2019-04-03
+lastmod: 2022-12-08
 notloaded:
   need: true
 listing:
   title: Tiny House Builders in Texas
-  description: >-
-    Everything's bigger in Texas...except for tiny houses.
-With fairly relaxed tiny house laws, this state is a true destination for anyone interested in tiny living.
-Without further ado, let's take a look at some of the top tiny house builders in Texas.
+  description: "Everything's bigger in Texas...except for tiny houses.
+With fairly
+    relaxed tiny house laws, this state is a true destination for anyone interested in tiny living.
+Without further ado, let's take a look at some of the top tiny house builders in Texas. "
   image: /img/texas_builders_square.jpg
-likes: '22'
 categories:
   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: 0
 infographic: false
 draft: false
 noindex: false
 hincluded: false
 mapsjs: false
+ordre: 0
+likes: "22"
 ---
 As mentioned in our previous article, [How to Find a Tiny House Builder](https://www.tinysociety.co/articles/how-to-find-a-tiny-house-builder/), not all tiny houses are created equal.
 And by that, we mean that there are some key points to consider before choosing the right builder for your project.
 Here’s a refresher on the most important points to consider: